Absolute trust (split trust)

 -

-Absolute trust (Split Trust) may be suitable for clients:
+Absolute Split Trust may be suitable for clients:

-- who want a trust designed for use with life assurance policies where the policy includes critical illness and/or terminal illness cover
+- Who want a trust designed for use with life policies which include critical illness and/or terminal illness cover.

 In the event of a claim for terminal illness or critical illness, any payment will be made to the trustees for the benefit of the life assured or settlor.